How do you stop clients from expecting free work without jeopardizing your relationship?

 1. Prime Them Not to Expect Freebies

-Next time clients ask for a small revision that you usually charge for, be clear that this is not covered in the work estimate.
-Mention how much it usually costs and give them the resources to do it themselves—this way they feel like they have a choice in the matter
+Next time clients ask for a minor revision that you usually charge for, be clear that this is not covered in the work estimate.
+Mention how much it usually costs and give them the resources to do it themselves—this way, they feel like they have a choice in the matter.

-Acknowledge that in the past you haven’t minded providing the odd extra value-add, but that you can no longer sustain this and and that in the future, you’ll charge for it!
+Acknowledge that you haven’t minded providing the odd extra value-add in the past but that you can no longer sustain this and that you’ll charge for it in the future.

 2. Re-Enforce the “New” Rules in Upcoming Interactions

 So, it’s important to reinforce the action you took in later interactions and future projects.
+Hold your boundaries and refuse to do any extra work unless you’re compensated for that work at your standard rate.
 If you show weakness, you’ll end up where you started.

-Revisions are part of any project.
-You’re trying to deliver what the client wants within the confines of the project.
-If you don’t specify the number of revisions, the clients will think they can request as many as they want.
+Now, it’s important to note that revisions are part of any project.
+You’re trying to deliver what the client wants within the confines of the project—and that’s totally acceptable.

-Similarly, if you don’t define what a revision is, your client may complain when you charge for one they thought was part of the project, but isn’t.
+The key is to be crystal clear about what a revision is; otherwise, your client may complain when you charge for something they thought was part of the project—but is actually extra work.

 Beyond defining a revision, make sure you distinguish between minor and major changes.